 13. Tutor students having trouble in subjects in which you’re great.
 Tutors typically make a fairly high hourly wage.
 Choose between being a solo tutor (more money per hour, harder time getting started) and working for a company (less money per hour, easier time getting started.)

 14. Sign up with a temporary staffing agency like Manpower.
 Most jobs will be during regular, weekday business hours, but some jobs will have crazy shifts.
 When I went to the Financial Blogger Conference in October, I met a girl who was temping as a greeter at a cocktail party.
 Go figure.
 Some even offer to pay you today for your work today.

 15. Bag groceries at the Commissary.
+Cash in pocket!

 17. Mow grass for neighbors.

-18. Offer delivery services on Craiglist.
+18. Offer delivery services on Craigslist.
 Obviously, you probably need a truck for this.
 If you do have a truck, this could be a great way to make a few extra $$ at night or on the weekends.